Improving Feature-based Visual Localization by Geometry-Aided Matching: Related Work

 \section{Related Work}

-Visual localization involves many fields, such as local feature, feature matching, and pose estimation.
-In this section, we briefly review some methods related to our work.
+Visual localization involves many fields, such as local features, feature matching, and pose estimation.
+In this section, we review some methods related to our work.

 \textbf{Local Feature.} Traditional hand-crafted local features \cite{lowe2004distinctive, rublee2011orb} are sensitive to illumination variation and large viewpoint changes.
 When the scene lighting changes, it is difficult to find a sufficient number of correct matches.
-Recently, many CNN-based local features \cite{yi2016lift, luo2019contextdesc, luo2018geodesc, detone2018superpoint, dusmanu2019d2, tian2019sosnet} are proposed to replace hand-crafted ones and show a better result on image matching and visual localization \cite{sarlin2019coarse, dusmanu2019d2}.
-However, there are many similar local patterns in real environments, e.g. the facades of modern buildings.
-Ambiguous matches would be frequently encountered even using powerful learning-based features.
-The problem can be alleviated by embedding some contextual information from the whole image in the features \cite{luo2019contextdesc, luo2018geodesc}, but this will obscure the raw representation of local details.
+Recently, many CNN-based local features \cite{luo2019contextdesc, luo2018geodesc, detone2018superpoint, dusmanu2019d2, tian2019sosnet, bhowmik2020reinforced, pautrat2020online, ng2022ninjadesc} are proposed to replace hand-crafted ones and show a better result on image matching and visual localization \cite{sarlin2019coarse, dusmanu2019d2}.
+TCDesc \cite{pan2021tcdesc} leverages neighborhood topology consistency to improve local descriptors.
+However, a large amount of similar local patterns exist in real-world environments, such as the facades of buildings.
+Even with the use of powerful learning-based features, ambiguous matches would be still unavoidable.
+This issue can be mitigated by incorporating some global contextual information into the local features \cite{luo2019contextdesc, luo2018geodesc}, but this manner would obscure the local details.
+GAM fuses global information during the matching stage to address this issue.